 **CAPS is continuing to serve all enrolled students at this time via Telehealth**

-If you are interested in starting or continuing services via telehealth*, please call during business hours for more information.
-There will be limited staff in the office to answer questions by phone, so please make sure to leave a voicemail if you do not reach a live person.
-You can also reach us by email at email@example.com.
+If you are interested in starting or continuing services via Telehealth**, please call during business hours for more information.
+Please make sure to leave a voicemail if you do not reach a live person.
+You can also reach us by email at firstname.lastname@example.org.

 **-What is Telehealth?
 Telehealth is like meeting with your therapist, but done through a private virtual connection via Zoom meeting.